 Caldwell is a somewhat small borough located in the state of New Jersey.
 With a population of 7,970 people and five constituent neighborhoods, Caldwell is the 250th largest community in New Jersey.

 Housing costs in Caldwell are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Caldwell is a decidedly white-collar borough, with fully 90.48% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Caldwell is a borough of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Caldwell who work in management occupations (16.06%), teaching (13.69%), and office and administrative support (12.64%).
+Caldwell is a decidedly white-collar borough, with fully 91.72% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Caldwell is a borough of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Caldwell who work in management occupations (16.34%), sales jobs (13.05%), and office and administrative support (12.49%).

 Also of interest is that Caldwell has more people living here who work in computers and math than 95% of the places in the US.

-Caldwell is a somewhat ethnically-diverse borough.
+Caldwell is a very ethnically-diverse borough.
 The people who call Caldwell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Caldwell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Caldwell include Irish, German, English, and Polish.
+The greatest number of Caldwell residents report their race to be White, followed by Asian.
+Caldwell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.35% of the borough’s residents.
+Important ancestries of people in Caldwell include Italian, Irish, German, English, and Polish.

 The most common language spoken in Caldwell is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.